 How much extra money should people budget?

-It is recommended that you bring an allotment of cash for personal items you would like to buy during the trip (souvenirs, alcohol).
+It is recommended that you bring an allotment of cash for personal items you would like to buy during the trip (souvenirs, alcohol, personal items).
 You should also budget for the industry recommended guide gratuity of 10-20% of the trip cost.

-What kind of physical shape is needed in order to successfully participate in activities?
+What kind of physical shape is needed in order to participate?
 Is there any special preparation/training required for this trip?

 Are there additional activities that I can purchase?
 Can I extend my trip?

-This itinerary is all-inclusive; however, there are many ways you can extend your time while in Kauai.
-There are options to add additional days on to the trip to include activities such as snorkeling, sea kayaking, whale watching, luau’s, and more.
+This itinerary is all-inclusive; however, Beyond the Map encourages travelers to extend their time while in West Virginia.
+There are options to add additional days on to the trip to include activities such as biking, caving, Via Ferrata, kayaking, and more.
 Please contact our Adventures Team for pricing and availability.